incountry/sdk-java/README.md

 `totalLeft` is total amount of migrated records

+For a detailed example of a migration please see `/examples/java/com/incountry/FullMigration`

 #### Encryption
 InCountry uses client-side encryption for your data.
 Note that only body is encrypted.
 Some of other fields are hashed.
 Here is how data is transformed and stored in InCountry database: